 Pubs, especially rural pubs, need to be both in order to survive these days.
 Locals are the regular visitors, they will eat, drink and generally support their local pub year round and they are the lifeline for pubs in winter in seasonal areas like Cornwall.
-They also create the buzz and atmosphere in bar.
+They also create the buzz and atmosphere in a bar.

-After a few days on the road, I like relaxing at home and cooking meals, but I also enjoy visiting some of the great pubs near me in Kent - generally an early evening drink in glorious pub garden or a weekend family lunch by a roaring fire in winter.
+After a few days on the road, I like relaxing at home and cooking meals, but I also enjoy visiting some of the great pubs near me in Kent - generally an early evening drink in a glorious pub garden or a weekend family lunch by a roaring fire in winter.

 I'd have to say Scotland - the pub/inn scene has changed quite a bit in recent years and my inspecting/guidebook work has generally been based in England and Wales.

 It's down to detailed desk research, keeping an ear to the ground on my travels about new owners and openings, plus owners do contact me directly.
 I also make time to 'snoop' potential new places while out on the road - I have found some real gems over the years.
 I also talk to owners and I ask "Is there any new competition?"
 Because I know a lot of them really well I can sit down over a beer and chat to them and they say (because they understand and respect what we're doing, and they have this respect for like minded owners nearby) they're very happy to recommend other places who would fit our ethos.

 My job is never done - closed pubs or failing faded rural inns will be snapped up by one of the new wave pub entrepreneurs or a niche small group and be reinvented as a foodie destination or a stylish pub with rooms.

 A lot of people ask me that, actually.
 No, not really, but I'd like to think that I would know what to do to make it succeed…?